facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 We will add the package dependencies to a `package.json` file.
 Create this file in the root of your project if it does not exist.

-> When "root of project" is mentioned in any step, that is the location where your application's project file is located (e.g., `.xcodeproj`).
+> Normally with React Native projects, you will put files like `package.json`, `index.ios.js`, etc. in the root directory of your project and then have your iOS specific native code in a subdirectory like `ios/` where your Xcode project is located (e.g., `.xcodeproj`).

 Below is an example of what your `package.json` file should minimally contain.